grinic/nextflow-basics/exercises/scripts/ex0_python_script/readme.md

 Same as `ex2`, except this time the input is a FilePairs.
 The python script creates 2 txt files.

 Note: Observe the difference between the output of `ex2` (a simple Channel) and `ex3` (a Channel of pairs).

+# `ex4.nf`

+In this case, we activate a conda environment to process the input image with scikit-image and numpy, and print out the mean of the image.